mutshiv/AlgoTrading/README.md

 The use of a combination of ConcurrentHashMap and List data structure ensures that the viewing of order (viewOrders both SELL & BUY orders) function is quick with the Big O Notation of a List is O(1) for selection and insert into the list.
-The ConcurrentHashMap is used for thread-safety, while the management of thread locking and waiting provides a performance overhead, it avoid at lot of boiler code to manually managing any other data structure...
+The ConcurrentHashMap is used for thread-safety, while the management of thread locking and waiting provides a performance overhead, it avoids at lot of boiler code to manually managing other data structure...

 The ReentrantLock ensures threads are managed by the JVM.
-The lock can put itself aside if long running and then reenter once it's ready to resume
+The lock can put itself aside if long running and then reenters once it's ready to resume

 ## Data structures